ramybaly/News-Media-Reliability/README.md

 * [1] refers to the list of features (from the list above) that will be used to train the model. features must separated by "+" signs (example: has_wiki+has_twitter+title)

-For further details about the dataset, the features and the results, please refer to our EMNLP paper:

 ## Citation
+For more details about the dataset, the features and the results, please refer to our EMNLP paper:

 @InProceedings{baly:2018:EMNLP2018,

-  author    = {Baly, Ramy  and  Karadzhov, Georgi  and  Alexandrov, Dimitar and  Glass, James  and  Nakov, Preslav}, title     = {Predicting Factuality of Reporting and Bias of News Media Sources}, booktitle = {Proceedings of the Conference on Empirical Methods in Natural Language Processing}, series = {EMNLP~'18},
+  author    = {Baly, Ramy  and  Karadzhov, Georgi  and  Alexandrov, Dimitar and  Glass, James  and  Nakov, Preslav},

+  title     = {Predicting Factuality of Reporting and Bias of News Media Sources},

+  booktitle = {Proceedings of the Conference on Empirical Methods in Natural Language Processing}, series = {EMNLP~'18},
   NOmonth     = {November},